donate

 Criminal Justice Reform

-The Justice Team has called for passage of the RESTORE Act, which would repeal a lifetime food assistance ban on persons with felony convictions on their records.
-The Justice Team also has joined faith partners in advocating for the end to the practice of solitary confinement in prisons and immigrant detention facilities, both at the federal and state levels.
+The RESTORE Act, which would repeal a lifetime food assistance ban on persons with felony convictions on their records, never made it out of committee.
+Bills that would end the practice of solitary confinement in prisons and immigrant detention facilities also never advanced.